cse-sim/cse/doc/src/docs/input-structure.md

 # Input Structure

+**DRAFT:** In the following, any text annotated with ?? indicates areas of uncertainty or probable change.
+As the program and input language develop, these matters will be resolved.

 ## Introduction

 The CSE Input Language is the fundamental interface to the CSE program.
 The language has been designed with three objectives in mind: